tetra-framework/tetra/docs/components.md

     a_value:bool = True
 ```

+!!! note
+    Component attributes must be of types from the [safe types list](state-security.md#safe-types) or have a custom pickler registered.
+This security measure prevents arbitrary code execution.
+If you use an unsupported type, you'll receive a `StateException` during unpickling.

 As components are standard Python classes you can construct them with any number of methods.
 These are by default private, and only available on the server and to your template.

 ``` python